apache/spark/IMAGES.rst

 Pulling the Latest Images
 -------------------------

-Sometimes the image needs to be rebuilt from scratch.
-This is required, for example, when there is a security update of the Python version that all the images are based on and new version of the image is pushed to the repository.
-In this case it is usually faster to pull the latest images rather than rebuild them from scratch.

-You can do it via the ``--force-pull-images`` flag to force pulling the latest images from the Docker Hub.
+Sometimes the image needs to be refreshed from the registry in DockerHub - because you have an outdated version.
+You can do it via the ``--force-pull-images`` flag to force pulling the latest images from the DockerHub.

 For production image: